Seeing Stars In North Hollywood

 There is another relief of The Muppet crew including Jim Henson, Big Bird, Kermit The Frog, Miss Piggy, Oscar The Grouch, Rowlf The Dog and Gonzo.
 It was dedicated in 2005.

-Animation was highlighted with a relief of Hanna-Barbera (William Hanna and Joseph Barbera with Fred Flintstone and Yogi Bear looking down at them.
+The animation was highlighted with a relief of Hanna-Barbera (William Hanna and Joseph Barbera with Fred Flintstone and Yogi Bear looking down at them.

 There’s an interesting trifecta with busts of Vivian Vance (Ethel Mertz) and William Frawley (Fred Mertz) flanking Carol Burnett.